Brennall/HFH-SRD/Chapter02.md

 Proficiencies:		Magical Engineering, Knowledge (History)

-Starting Equipment:	Warhammer with carved head, engraved banded plate armor, steel shield with craft insignia, steel holy symbol (craft insignia), backpack, 2 week’s iron rations, craftsman’s tools
+Starting Equipment:	Warhammer with carved head, engraved banded plate armor, steel shield with craft insignia, steel holy symbol (craft insignia), backpack, 2 week's iron rations, craftsman's tools

 This pre-generated template represents a craftpriest focused on reclaiming lost artifacts from evil forces.
 The template is ready for adventure.
-However, if your dwarven craftpriest’s INT is 13 or greater, you may pick one or more additional general proficiencies before play if you’d like (see Starting Proficiencies in Chapter 4).
+However, if your dwarven craftpriest's INT is 13 or greater, you may pick one or more additional general proficiencies before play if you'd like (see Starting Proficiencies in Chapter 4).

 ### Craftpriest Level Progression	       	 	     	     		   	Craftpriest Spell Progression